 Panther City BBQ

-Brisket-topped elote was all I needed to hear to head over to Panther City BBQ during my first visit to Fort Worth.
+Brisket-topped elote was all I needed to hear to head over to Panther City BBQ during my first time in Fort Worth.

 The generous mixture of smoked brisket and street corn (made with cream cheese, Mexican cheese, and cream) was divine.

 Panther City's brisket and pork belly burnt ends were also delicious and undoubtedly helped them earn a spot in the top ten of Texas Monthly's best barbecue joints for 2021.

 201 E Hattie St, Fort Worth, TX, panthercitybbq.com

 Self-taught pitmaster Leonard Botello IV got his start smoking three briskets a day out of a shack in Brenham, TX, west of Houston.

 Seven years later, Texas Monthly awarded his second location of Truth Barbeque in Houston, the #3 rank in the state, behind Goldee's and InterStellar.